-Frankly, I will admit when I look at the best selling list for historical romance, I get confused.
+Frankly, I will admit when I look at the bestselling list for historical romance, I get confused.
 There are plenty of category crossovers as well, causing readers to sift through the top one hundred.
 As a result, I occasionally read nasty reviews when a reader who expected a certain genre gets a miss-match instead.

 What is the difference between the two genres?
-Historical romance is a sub-genre of romance and is set in a time period set before 1950 (per RWA – it used to be WW2, but time marches on).
-I’m going to borrow from the Romance Writers of America website the definition.
-Romance novels should have a central love story, where the main plot revolves around individuals falling in love and struggling to make it work.
-It should have an “emotionally satisfying and optimistic ending.”
+Historical romance is a sub-genre of romance and is set in a time period set before 1950 (per Romance Writers of America.
+It used to be World War 2, but time marches on).
+I’m going to borrow from the Romance Writers of America website the romance definition.
+“Romance novels should have a central love story, where the main plot revolves around individuals falling in love and struggling to make it work.
+It should have an emotionally satisfying and optimistic ending.”

 As a writer myself, I can say that I have fallen into the trap of cross categorization.
 Some historical fiction novels may have romantic elements, so does that make them historical romance or historical fiction?
 If it doesn’t follow the rule for a happy ending, reviewers will definitely balk and complain it was not historical romance.
 If your lover gets beheaded at the end, it’s definitely historical fiction.

-Of course, if you’re looking for a true historical romance, you can always stick to the titles with a duke, earl, marquess, or other English titled- aristocrat looks like a rogue on the cover.
-It’s a sure sign that history inside might not be exactly historically correct (which brings up another subject altogether), but the romance is hot and steamy with a happily-ever-after ending.
+Of course, if you’re looking for a true historical romance, you can always stick to the titles with a duke, earl, marquess, or other English-titled aristocrats who look like a rogue on the cover.
+The history between the pages may not be exactly correct (which brings up another subject altogether), but the romance is hot and steamy with a happily-ever-after ending.